rick-r/marriage-figaro-norway/captions.md

     To the echoes, to the air, to the winds,
     And the sound of my useless words
     Is carried away with them.

+    Talk of love
+    when awake
+    when dreaming

+    To the water, to the shadows, to the mountains,
+    To the flowers, to the grass, to the fountains,
+    To the echoes, to the air, to the winds,

 E se non ho chi mi oda,